Smartproxy is a capable proxy provider, easy to set up, fairly priced, and with all the essentials you need to handle most projects.

 We weren't impressed by the non-functional Smart Scraper, and you may not need all (or maybe any) of these apps.
 X Browser and the browser extensions worked well for us, though, and it's good to see a service which gives its users these extra options.

-Smartproxy's support starts on its website (opens in new tab), where there's a simple FAQ, some more in-depth tutorials, and a scattering of code examples (C#, Golang, Java, Node.js, PHP, Python, Ruby.)
+Smartproxy's support starts on its website, where there's a simple FAQ, some more in-depth tutorials, and a scattering of code examples (C#, Golang, Java, Node.js, PHP, Python, Ruby).
+We also found a blog which gets multiple new articles a month, and also case studies.

 Although the individual articles are generally short, there's more content than you might expect.
 The Setup Guide section alone has eight areas (Browser, Operating System, Smartphone, Proxy Managers, Sneaker Bots, Social Media Tools, Scrapers and SEO Tools.)
-Choosing Browser took us to more tutorials for Chrome, Firefox, Edge, Internet Explorer, Ghost Browser, Smartproxy's own browser extensions, and others including FoxyProxy and SwitchyOmega.
-Impressive.
+Choosing a Browser took us to more tutorials for Chrome, Firefox, Edge, Internet Explorer, Ghost Browser, Smartproxy's own browser extensions, and others including FoxyProxy and SwitchyOmega.
+Overall, there is plenty to take in.

 If you can't find what you need on the support site, you could turn to live chat on the website.
 That didn't help us very much: we posted a chat message, waited for a few minutes, the site said it would reply via email, instead, and we still hadn't received anything twelve hours later.

-Smartproxy isn't the most powerful proxy service, or the cheapest, but its vast proxy network and handy library of management apps should deliver everything you need for most applications.
+Smartproxy isn't the most powerful proxy service, or the cheapest, and also lacks a free trial.
+However, its vast proxy network including mobile proxies, and handy library of management apps along with 24/7 help available via chat should deliver everything you need for most applications.